seL4/microkit/docs/manual.md

 ## System Requirements

-The Microkit tool requires Linux x86_64, macOS x86_64 or macOS AArch64.
+The Microkit tool requires Linux (x86-64), macOS (x86-64 or AArch64).

 On Linux, the Microkit tool is statically linked and should run on any distribution.

 On macOS, the Microkit tool should run on macOS 10.12 (Sierra) or higher.

 The Microkit tool does not depend on any additional system binaries.